IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 		e.
 Under Database options, select parameter group from drop down.
 		f.
 Click on Continue.
 On next window select Apply Immediately and click on Modify DB Instance.

-	4. Create custom option group to database instance. (optional)
+	4. Create S3 bucket.

 		a.
+Click on Services.
+		b.
+Select S3 from services.
+		c.
+Choose Create bucket.
+		d.
+Provide Bucket name and AWS region.
+Click on Create bucket.

+	5. Create custom option group to database instance.

+		a.
+Click on Services.
+		b.
+In the Database section, click on RDS.
+		c.
 In the navigation pane, choose Option groups.
-		b.
+		d.
 Choose Create group.
-		c.
+		e.
 In the Create option group window, do the following:
 			I. For Name, type a name for the option group that is unique within your AWS account.
 The name can contain only letters, digits, and hyphens.
 			II.
 For Description, type a brief description of the option group.
 			III.
 For Engine, choose the DB engine <sqlserver-ee>.
 			IV.
 For Major engine version, choose the major version of the DB engine that you want.
-		d.
+		f.
 Select created option group and click on Add option.
-		e.
+		g.
 Select SQLSERVER_AUDIT as an option name.
-		f.
-Set S3 bucket location and IAM role if required.
+		h.
+Set S3 bucket that we created in previous step.
-		g.
+		i.
+Create new IAM role.
+		j.
 Need to create policy which we will be attaching to the IAM role.
 Use following JSON for ***REMOVED***me.
 			{
 				"Version": "2012-10-17",
 				"Statement": [